-Today, fifty-nine years after the publication of E. L. Gardner's pamphlet, different Lodges and different Sections of the TS may gravitate towards this or that author, or authors.
-Partially as a result of the contribution of E. L. Gardner, V. Wallace Slater, E. Lester-Smith, Leslie Leslie-Smith, Geoffrey Farthing and several others, interest in the writings of H. P. Blavatsky in the English Section remains a focal point.
+Today, forty-seven years after the publication of E. L. Gardner's pamphlet, different Lodges and different Sections of the TS may gravitate towards this or that author, or authors.
+Partially as a result of the contribution of E. L.Gardner, V. Wallace Slater, E. Lester-Smith, Leslie Leslie-Smith, Geoffrey Farthing and others, interest in the writings of H. P. Blavatsky in the English Section remains a focal point.
 I. K. Taimni's books became a success story in Latin-America and in the French-speaking world.
-Geoffrey Hodson's books are much appreciated in New Zealand, Australia and in other places as well.
+Geoffrey Hodson's books are much appreciated in New Zealand and in other places as well.
 And, not surprisingly, books by Annie Besant and C. W. Leadbeater continue to attract the interest of members and non-members in many places.
-Many of CWL's books featured prominently in Amazon's books web pages.
 The TS, to the disappointment of some, did not become a one-author Society but has continued to promote a diversity of views in Theosophical studies, thus honouring its motto: satyan nasti paro dharmah, 'there is no religion higher than truth'.
 Mr Gardner certainly got that right.